A chronology of key events:

 2008 January - Parliament approves Prime Minister Ivo Sanader's new HDZ-led coalition government.
 Includes first Serb in key position: deputy PM Slobodan Uzelac.

 Generals on trial

 2008 March - Croatian ex-generals Ante Gotovina, Ivan Cermak and Mladen Markac go on trial at Hague war crimes tribunal on charges of killing Croatian Serbs in 1990s.
 They deny the charges.

-2008 April - NATO summit in Bucharest invites Croatia to join alliance.
-Final status expected in 2009.
+2008 April - Nato summit in Bucharest invites Croatia to join alliance.

 2009 July - In a surprise move, Prime Minister Ivo Sanader announces that he will resign and withdraw from active politics.
 Parliament approves Mr Sanader's deputy, Jadranka Kosor, as prime minister.